Relationship breakdown? What are the grounds for divorce?

 Before going forward with a divorce petition, you should get legal advice about which grounds for divorce would be best to use and advice about your financial and child settlements, which whilst they do not form part of a divorce, are absolutely essential to get right.

-If you would like to talk to us about how we can help you with your divorce, please contact Sandra Machin or Karen Legg on 01264 353411, contact us online or email our family team: email@example.com, who will be pleased to assist you.
+If you would like to talk to us about how we can help you with your divorce, please contact Sandra Machin at 01264 353411.
+Alternatively, you contact us online or send an email to email@example.com.
+We will be pleased to assist you.

 Return to News